First Days on Campus

 International students are among the first students to arrive on campus every semester, so expect the campus to look pretty empty, with only international students wandering around with you.

-- When you arrive, go directly to your Neighborhood Desk with your passport and luggage.
+- When you arrive, go directly to your Neighborhood Desk with your passport and luggage (check to see which neighborhood your dorm is in).
 Check in, get a temporary key, and go to your room.

 - Once in your room – you will see that sheets, pillows, blankets, and other necessities are not provided.
 Plan on making arrangements to go to the Campus Bookstore or other stores in the area to purchase those (Walmart is open 24 hours and the Cue bus and Mason shuttle will bring you there).
 If you want to order items online, you can have them delivered to this exact address: